indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 Whenever a layer above calls a layer below, we're crossing package boundaries.
 To do that, the callee needs to be `public`.
 For example, if a service class inside the `service` package wants to call a method in a repository class that's in the `repository` package, the latter needs to be public.

 What's bad about having a type declared as public you might ask?
-Having it publicly accessible can be beneficial, because there might be other service layer classes that want to operate on the same repository, right?
+Having it publicly accessible could be beneficial, because there might be other service layer classes that want to operate on the same repository, right?
+Before giving an answer, I'd like to take a step back and talk about encapsulation.

 ### Encapsulation

-I'd like to take a step back and look at this from another angle.
 When we design a class, we need to consider what parts of it to hide and what to make `public`.
 Essentially, we're using [access modifiers](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html "Controlling Access to Members of a Class") to [hide the inner workings of a class from the outside world](https://en.wikipedia.org/wiki/Information_hiding "Information hiding").
 We don't want anybody to freely access the private parts of our class because (a) we want to hide complexity and (b) have the freedom the change implementation details without having the entire world know about it.